opengisch/QField-docs/en/fieldwork/print-to-pdf.rst

      :width: 500px
      :alt: PDF document

+A video demonstration of how the complete workflow looks:

+.. container:: clearer text-left

+  .. video:: ../_images/print_pdf.webp
+     :width: 700

 .. note::  The devices documents directory is :code:`USER>/<APPNAME>/Documents`.
 For :code:`QField` this is usually a path like :code:`////storage/emulated/0/Documents/QField`